GioLombardiDev/Internship/README.md

 ## Status

 Work in progress.
 Experiments and conclusions may evolve as the project is finalised.
+See docs/thesis_draft.pdf for the current thesis draft.

 ## Data